Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 Is lavender oil an estrogen mimic?

-The second big scare story orbiting lavender oil is that it’s so estrogenic that applying it will give you man-boobs, or send your hormones completely out of whack if you’re female.
+The second big scare story orbiting lavender oil is that it’s a bombshell of estrogen, which will send your hormones completely out of whack.
 The origin was this ominous 2007 study on three pre-teenage boys with gynecomastia, AKA man-boobs, caused by excessive estrogen.
 Two of the boys were using a soap containing lavender oil, while the third soap was a tea tree/lavender oil combo.

 Next – the 6 best vitamins and minerals for naturally clear skin